eeshan-bhatia/tarot.ai/VERIFY-CREDENTIALS.md

 ## Step 3: Verify IAM User Permissions

 1. Go to **IAM Console** → **Users**
-2. Find the user that has access key: `AKIAYZI2MATZMGZZ2F7Y`
+2. Find the user that has the access key you're using
    - (You can search by access key prefix in IAM)
 3. Click on the user → **Permissions** tab
 4. Verify you see: